-Total adjusted gross toll revenue is estimated to increase from \$932.6 million in Fiscal Year 2014-15 to \$4.2 billion by Fiscal Year 2043-44, representing 5.3% annualized growth.
+Total adjusted gross toll revenue is estimated to increase from \$1.03 billion in Fiscal Year 2015-16 to \$4.2 billion by Fiscal Year 2043-44, representing 5.6% annualized growth.
 Traffic data for the Fiscal Year ended May 31, 2016 indicates a 10.5% increase in adjusted gross toll revenue, with an increase in traffic volume of 3.1%, as compared to the same period in Fiscal Year 2014-15.
-Improving economic conditions and fuel price declines have positively impacted traffic volumes and revenue.
+Preliminary unaudited traffic data for the six months of Fiscal Year 2017, ended November 30, 2016 indicates an 11.3 % increase in adjusted gross toll revenue, with a 1.9% increase in traffic volume, as compared to the same period in Fiscal Year 2015-16.
 See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION-CERTAIN FINANCIAL INFORMATION - Five-Year Financial History."
 The Traffic Study should be read in its entirety for a full description of the assumptions and methodologies used to develop such forecasts.
 The Commission believes that it will have sufficient revenue to meet the debt, capital and operational obligations of the Commission in future years.
 See "CERTAIN RISK FACTORS" and APPENDIX G - "TRAFFIC AND REVENUE STUDY."